 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Berry, Curtis Roosevelt, "Judicialization and judicial policy-making of public sector labor-management relations law under the Commonwealth of Pennsylvania's public sector collective bargaining statutes" (1990).
 Public Administration - Dissertations.
-Paper 57.
+57.